Submissions to The New Quarterly Magazine

 Open Submissions to McClelland & Stewart – Penguin Random House Canada

-Submissions of poetry, fiction, and non-fiction are open twice a year for one month each.
-Next open submission period is as follows: March 1 – 31, 2024.
+Submissions of poetry, fiction, and non-fiction are open once a year from March 1 – 31.

 McClelland & Stewart is opening their submission policy as part of their ongoing commitment to amplify and prioritize the voices of Black, Indigenous, and racialized writers, as well as those of other traditionally underrepresented communities.
 During the months of March and September, unsolicited and unagented work can be sent directly to editors within the M&S division at mcclellandsubmissions@prh.com.